Onboarding

 More so, I can determine if I have the relevant skills needed and the appropriate knowledge of your specific genre and story goals to assist you where you need it most.

-During your follow-up consultation, we’ll discuss the following:
+During your follow-up consultation for either the developmental edit or the line/copyedit service, we’ll discuss the following:

 Photo by Eric Rothermel on Unsplash

-- My professional opinion of the state of your manuscript
+• My professional opinion of the state of your manuscript or sample

-If we agree to work together, and all agreements signed and initial payments settled, you’ll be officially onboarded as a developmental edit client, and I’ll get to work reflecting on your story one word at a time!
+If we agree to work together, and all agreements are signed and initial payments settled, I’ll get to work reflecting on your story one word at a time!